 - A separate defined location under the user's control. - Earthing and bonding shall meet the requirements of ETS 300 253 or CCITT K27. - AC-power distribution shall be one of the following types, where applicable: TN-S and TN-C as defined in IEC 364-3.

 In addition, if equipment is operated in a domestic environment, interference could occur.

 Hazardous Locations Standards

-Table D-1 lists the hazardous location standards for the Cisco IE 4000 switches.
+Hazardous location standards for the Cisco IE 4000 switches: